ngraveio/Research/papers/nbcr-2023-003-sign.md

 This UR type is tagged with #6.41411 and embeds:

-- The `coin-identity` UR type tagged with #6.140 and introduced in [[NBCR-2023-001]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-001-coin-identity.md).
+- The `coin-identity` UR type tagged with #6.41401 and introduced in [[NBCR-2023-001]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-001-coin-identity.md).
 This UR type identifies the elliptic curve and the blockchain on which the sign request is initiated.
 - An optional UR type to specify metadata related to a specific coin.

 ```
-; Metadata specific for each coin
-; The list is not exhaustive and includes only the metadata for ETH, SOL and XTZ
-coin-meta = #6.1420(eth-meta) / #6.1421(sol-meta) / #6.1422(xtz-meta)

 sign-request = {
     ?request-id: uuid,                        ; Identifier of the signing request
-    coin-id: #6.441401(coin-identity),   ; Provides information on the elliptic curve and the blockchain/coin
+    coin-id: #6.41401(coin-identity),         ; Provides information on the elliptic curve and the blockchain/coin
     ?derivation-path: #6.40304(keypath),      ; Key path for signing this request
     sign-data: bytes,                         ; Transaction to be decoded by the offline signer
     ?origin: text,                            ; Origin of this sign request, e.g. wallet name
-    ?metadata: coin-meta                      ; Specify metadata for some coins
+    ?tx-type: int .default 1                  ; Specify type of transaction required for some blockchains
+    ?address: string / bytes                  ; Specify sender address if not already specified in the sign-data and derivation-path
 }

 request-id = 1